Our next Open Day

 Assessment: Major project and archive.
 40 credits.

 Teaching takes place in a variety of formats including lectures, workshops, demonstrations, peer reviews and one-to-one tutorial support.
-Our aim throughout is to encourage your creative exploration and hone your technical skills, all so you’ll leave us as a confident, independent professional.
+Our aim throughout is to encourage your creative exploration and hone your technical skills, all so you’ll leave us as a confident, independent and practically minded professional.

 Liam is a soundtrack composer who has worked on creating music for film, television, games and animation.

 Mark is producer and sound engineer who has worked on UK number one and Mercury nominated singles.
 He joined Spirit as a student and has returned as a tutor after a successful commercial career.

 Al is a producer and sound engineer who teaches a wide variety of modules here at Spirit, allowing him to share his expertise with his students.

 A minimum of 64 UCAS points at A2 or equivalent.
 You should also have achieved Grade 4 or above in GCSE Maths and English, or an equivalent (UK equivalents include key skills level 3 or functional skills level 2).
 If you are an international applicant you must have UK settled status in order to study on our degree courses.
 Non-native English speakers require IELTS: 6.0 with no component lower than 5.5.